 In a movie that should have been satisfied trafficking in contemporary issues like economic uncertainty and the renewal of Russia-U.S. hostilities, writers Adam Cozad and David Koepp felt it necessary to concoct a way to get Cathy, now Jack’s wife, involved in her husband’s mission.
 Suspicious that Jack is cheating on her, Cathy flies all the way to Moscow to surprise him in his hotel room.

 Soon she’s front and center in, admittedly, the film most suspenseful sequence, where she must flirtatiously entertain Cheverin at a tony Moscow restaurant while Jack skulks around his office looking for key information.
 Otherwise, Cathy is a pretty thankless and unrealistic character, and Keira Knightley is too wispy to completely pull it off.

-Jack Ryan joins the Marines as an expression of his patriotism, but he’s against water boarding.
-Branagh sells the thrills, but he’s giving us nothing we haven’t seen before.
-The story is complex, but also a bit silly.
+Jack Ryan joins the Marines as an expression of his patriotism, but of course he’s against water boarding.
+Branagh sells the thrills, but he gives us nothing we haven’t seen before.
+However complex, the story itself is also a bit silly.

-Chris Pine Jack Ryan: Shadow Recruit photo: Paramount Pictures.
+Keira Knightley, Kevin Costner, and Chris Pine Jack Ryan: Shadow Recruit movie images: Paramount Pictures.